-The Council's general environmental approach to development indicates that developments will be allowed where they do not destroy or damage natural resources or their setting, adversely affect amenity or be visually damaging to the appearance or setting of Aberdeen.
+The Council's general environmental approach to development indicates that developments will not adversely affect landscape / seascape / townscape character and existing elements which provide, or contribute to, a distinct 'sense of place', they will not destroy or damage natural resources or their setting, adversely affect amenity or be visually damaging to the appearance or setting of Aberdeen.
 Other objectives also apply, of course, and in particular it is to be expected that new developments will be designed with due consideration for their context and make a positive contribution to their setting.